darshan1624/django_DRF/README.md

 2) created model, serializer
 3) created urls, serializer.
 Written all CRUD operations using GenericAPIView & Mixins.
     Separate class for each CRUD operation.
+4) Written all CRUD operations using GenericAPIView & Mixins, in 2 different class. class seprated on basis of pk.
+One class uses pk (list, create) and other doesnt (retrive, update, destroy).
+5) Used browsable api for testing.